 We provide a nursery for children up to age 48 months during both our 9 and 11 a.m. services.
 Our paid caregivers follow strict policies and procedures.
 We ask that parents review the following policies and procedures for parents before using the nursery for the first time.

 Babies and toddlers have a special, safe place to spend time apart from their parents or guardians during Sunday morning worship services.
 The nursery is located downstairs in the Parish Hall in rooms 1 and 2.
 Our nursery is managed by two Nursery Supervisors, members of the Religious Education staff, in cooperation with volunteers.
 All are guided by our Safe Congregation Policy.

-The nursery is available for infants at 6-weeks, babies and toddlers who are three years old or younger.
-Our three-year-olds have their own program that runs during Young Church.
-It is possible for children who turn three during the year to move to the three-year-olds classroom; please speak with our Director of Religious Education (DRE) to explore this possibility.
+The nursery is available for infants at 6-weeks, babies and toddlers up to four years old.
+It is possible for children who turn three during the year to move to the preschool; please speak with our Director of Religious Education (DRE) to explore this possibility.

 Safe Congregation Policy

 South Church has been operating under a safety policy to protect our children and youth from abuse since June of 2000.
 All paid staff and volunteers who supervise the nursery must be appropriately screened and receive safe congregation training from the DRE.
 There are at least two screened adults at all times in the nursery as required by our Safe Congregation Policy.
 Any toddler or baby who needs to leave the nursery will be cared for by the Roaming Supervisor or by our DRE.
 Copies of our Safe Congregation Policy are available and can be secured by speaking with the Director of Religious Education.

 Hours of Operation